 Parks and gardens

-Garden of Powis Castle - Powys.
+- Garden of Powis Castle - Powys.
 One of the few true baroque gardens in Britain and one of most beautiful country gardens as well.
-Terraces around the medieval castle of Powis were cut in early 1670ies, when also hydraulics for water gardens were developed.
+Terraces around the medieval castle of Powis were cut in the early 1670s, when also hydraulics for water gardens were developed.
 Unusual feature is topiary of yews.

 One of the most romantic and beautiful places in Wales is Pentre Ifan.
 This is one of the best preserved Neolithic dolmens in Wales.

-This stone structure was built circa 3 500 BC, the purpose of it is not entirely clear to us.
+This stone structure was built sometimes around 3 500 BC, the purpose of it is not entirely clear to us.
 Nowadays visitors enjoy the beautiful landscape, sitting under the 16 tons heavy capstone, perched on sharp tips of three upright stones.